deniscarvasilva/marvelapp-angular/README.md

 There you can create a new account and then use the provided keys to generate a new hash.
 After that you can set up the environment credentials.

-To generate the new hash, go to [MD5 Generator](https://www.md5hashgenerator.com/)
+To generate the new hash, go to[MD5 Generator](https://www.md5hashgenerator.com/) combine the timestamp, in this case 1, add your personal private key and then your public key.
+The new hash will be generated, then you can use in the environment.ts file inside the src/app/environments folder.

+# How to start the application

+After you installed Angular CLI and NodeJS copy the repository into a